Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Abstract

 \section{Abstract}

-{We present a novel experimental technique to characterize the free surface of capillary flows adapted from the Spatio-Temporal Phase Shifting Profilometry (ST-PSP) method introduced by \citet{2019_ri} for solid bodies.
-The present study is focused on various regimes of capillary flows over inclined surfaces, including drops, rivulets, meanders, and braided films.
-A calibration process is carried out using a solid wedge to determine the optical distances required for the phase-to-height relationship.
-The optimal dye concentration necessary for accurately reconstructing the free surface of a dyed water flow is explored.
-The ST-PSP method is then applied to profile different liquid flows and objects, achieving large signal-to-noise ratios across all experiments.
-Notably, the analysis of a sessile droplet shows a promising correlation between the ST-PSP results and side-view visualizations, as evidenced by the accurate recovery of its apparent contact angle.
-Furthermore, free surface reconstructions of rivulet flows exhibit good agreement with the theoretical predictions of \citet{1995_duffy}.
-These results suggest that the ST-PSP method is highly effective for obtaining accurate height maps of capillary flows and objects, making it a valuable tool for validating theoretical models in the future. }
+{We present a novel experimental technique for characterizing the free surface of capillary flows using the Spatio-Temporal Phase Shifting Profilometry (ST-PSP) method.
+This study specifically addresses various regimes of capillary flows over inclined surfaces, including drops, rivulets, meanders, and braided films.
+The technique is explained step by step with a detailed discussion of the calibration process, which is carried out on a solid wedge to determine the optical distances required for the phase-to-height relationship.
+In addition, the minimal dye concentration for accurately reconstructing the free surface of a dyed water flow is investigated.
+The ST-PSP method is then applied to profile different liquid flows, achieving large signal-to-noise ratios in all experiments.
+Notably, the analysis of a sessile droplet shows excellent agreement between the ST-PSP results and side-view visualizations, as demonstrated by the precise recovery of its apparent contact angle.
+Moreover, free surface reconstructions of rivulet flows align well with previous theoretical predictions.
+These findings suggest that the ST-PSP method is highly effective for obtaining precise height maps of capillary flows, offering a valuable tool for future validation of theoretical models. }

 \keywords{Phase shifting profilometry, Three dimensional reconstruction, Capillary flows, Contact line}